coverclock/com-diag-hazer/README.md

 # Utilities

+* checksum - takes arguments that are NMEA or UBX packets and adds end matter.
 * consumer - uses gpstool to consume NMEA etc. datagrams and report on stdout.
 * gpstool - C program that uses Diminuto and Hazer and implements scripts.
 * hazerclient - MacOS file to run Google Maps API in Firefox browser.